● Admissions Open · 2026

 And unlike the long, expensive training needed to become a medical doctor, a pharmacist can start working directly with patients in as little as 3 years with an accelerated PharmD program.

-If you already have a Bachelor's degree, you can earn a Doctor of Pharmacy (PharmD) in as little as 3 years.
-Enroll in a PharmD program in 2026 and you can start working as a licensed pharmacist as early as 2029 with an accelerated PharmD program.
+If you already have a Bachelor's degree, enroll in an accelerated PharmD program in 2026 and you could be working as a licensed pharmacist as early as 2029.

 We're here to help you with everything PharmD related.